Columbus Quincentenary: Universal Exposition of Seville

 Between April 20 and October 12 of 1992, Spain hosted an international exposition in Seville to celebrate Columbus' "discovery" of America.
 The final day of the celebration was intended to coincide with the Columbus Quincentenary.
 On La Cartuja island, next to the old city of Seville, a new city was built to represent the entire world.
 Attendees had the opportunity to navigate different parts of the globe staged within this city.
 This was intended to be commemorative of the idea that Columbus connected all parts of the world through his journeys overseas.

 As an overarching theme, the exposition sought to celebrate the encounter of different cultures through human discovery, and Spain's intention was to landmark Seville as the center of this progress.
 Spain wanted to remind the world that Columbus launched his journeys from Spain.
 The exposition itself was a display of Spanish-nationalist pride for what the country believed was among the greatest contributions to mankind: sponsoring Columbus to expand the Western world.

 International Exposition of Genoa

 Similar to Spain, Italy sought to commemorate the European arrival in the Americas through an international exposition.
 The fair was built on the ancient port of Genoa and lasted from May 15 to August 15 in 1992.
 Less than one million attendees came to Genoa for the exposition, which was seen as a disappointment.
 The United States actively participated in the Genoa exposition along with dozens of other countries, and the U.S. pavilion was given its own location and seen as a "small jewel" of the fair.
 The elaborate display of U.S. involvement in the European Age of Discovery, which Italy sought to nationalize given the fact that Columbus was Italian, highlighted the strong relationship between the U.S. and Italy as well as the fact that both countries were proud of their involvement in the Columbus story.

+Other events

+Air France staged a special Concorde supersonic flight, dubbed Flight 1492, which circumnavigated the world in 32 hours and 49 minutes on 12–13 October 1992, starting and ending in Lisbon.
+This flight set a new world record for the fastest non-orbital circumnavigation of the Earth, a record which stood until Air France surpassed it with another special Concorde flight in 1995.